monish100802/Experiment--04-Implementation-of-combinational-logic-using-universal-gates/README.md

 /*
 Program to implement the given logic function using NAND and NOR gates and to verify its operations in quartus using Verilog programming.
-Developed by: BHUVANESHWAR V
+Developed by: Monish P
-Register Number: 212221240009
+Register Number: 22007945
 */

 Using NAND Operation: